Walluri/dva/README.md

 8. EC2 Instance Storage options.
    - EBS : Elastic Block Store which you can attach to your instances while they are running.
-   - The data is persisted even after the EC2 instance is terminated.
+   - Good : The data is persisted even after the EC2 instance is terminated.
+   - Bad : They are regional and can be attached to only one EC2 instance at a time.